vishesh-kumar-singh/vishesh-kumar-singh/README.md

 ---

 ## 👋 Welcome to My GitHub Profile!
 I’m a developer and AI enthusiast with a solid foundation in Mathematics and Scientific Computing, working on projects that merge analytical skills with cutting-edge technology.
-I have currently been exploring the domains of Machine Learning, Computer Vision and Natural Language Processing.
+I have currently been exploring the domains of Machine Learning, Computer Vision, Natural Language Processing and Reinforcement Learning.
 And the repository on this profile is the collection of my projects I worked on while learning these technologies.

 ---